pypa/build/docs/reference/cli.rst

 ******************

 With ``--no-isolation``, build does not install anything; it checks that the build dependencies are already present in the interpreter running build.
-When a requirement is unmet it exits with a ``Missing dependencies`` error that names the interpreter checked and, for each requirement, the version specifier that was ``wanted`` and the version that was ``found`` (``not installed`` when absent):
+When a requirement is unmet it exits with an ``Unmet dependencies`` error that names the interpreter checked and, for each requirement, the version specifier that was ``wanted`` and the version that was ``found`` (``not installed`` when absent):

 .. code-block:: text

-    ERROR Missing dependencies (checked against /usr/local/bin/python3.9):
+    ERROR Unmet dependencies (checked against /usr/local/bin/python3.9):
         anndata>=0.7.4
             wanted: >=0.7.4
             found: not installed